melezhik/outthentic-dsl/README.md

 A final _presentation_ of verification results should be implemented in a certain [client](#clients) _using_ [parser api](#parser-api) and not being defined at this scope.

-For the sake of readability a _fake_ layout is used in this document.
+For the sake of readability a _fake_ results presentation layout is used in this document.

 ## Parser API